Dream420-sm64/sm64pcbuild/README.md

 This build works for every computer with Windows only, very sorry Mac users.

 Main MINUS of this build is that:
-• You cannot perform a BLJ (Backwards Long Jump)
+• For some keyboards BLJ cannot be performed, laptops can, idk whats the problem is

 We will make a special build with no patches.
-No new moves, no 60fps patch, just pure original Mario 64 experience.
+No new moves, with 60fps patch, just pure original Mario 64 experience.

 # How to play this game?